 - Ritalin should be started at lower doses of 10 mg per day (5 mg twice daily before breakfast and lunch).

-- Your doctor may suggest gradual increments in doses (5 to 10 mg) per week, depending on the improvement in your child.
+- Your doctor may suggest gradually increasing the dosage by 5 to 10 mg per week, based on its effectiveness in managing your child’s symptoms.

 - The drug is usually discontinued if there is no improvement after appropriate dose adjustments over one month.